Tharun-b777/ONSITES/README.md

 # hard2

-hard2.html can be hosted using php -S localhost:8081 index.html
-or can be Virtualy hosted using files present in Virtualhost directory
+hard2.html can be hosted using php -S localhost:8081 index.html (port exposed by proxy 8080) or can be Virtualy hosted using files present in Virtualhost directory

 place test folder in /var/www